remusao/blockrz/README.md

 ## FAQ

-> Is it really a 100 lines of code?
+> Is it really less than 100 lines of code?

 Yes.